 Quickly jot down what your first impressions are of what “success” will look like for you in three years time.

 - Rewards: salary + benefits +profit and any “toys” like cars that you want.

 This might be a bit harder than you first imagined, eh!
 Can you see that without a definition of success:

 - You have no real idea of what you are aiming for.

 - Or even knowing if you have been successful!

-Now take the time to write down your 3 Year Destination outcome in a place you can refer to it often to keep you focused.
-If your circumstances change, your Destination can change as well.
+Now take the time to write down your 3 Year Goal outcome in a place you can refer to it often to keep you focused.
+If your circumstances change, your Goal can change as well.
 It might be a good idea to review the 3 Year Destination each financial quarter.
 This is because you will have the experience from each improvement cycle (discussed below) to see if it remains your preferred destination.

 Building a Wall Brick by Brick